-For financial statement purposes, the Company records revenue on construction contracts for financial statement purposes on the percentage-of-completion method, measured by the percentage of contract costs incurred to date to total estimated costs for each contract.
+For financial statement purposes, the Company records revenue on construction contracts using the percentage-of-completion method, measured by the percentage of actual contract costs incurred to date to total estimated costs for each contract.
 This method is used because management considers contract costs incurred to be the best available measure of progress on these contracts.
 Contract revenue is derived from the original contract price adjusted for agreed upon change orders.
-Contract costs include all direct costs, such as material and labor, and those indirect costs we incur that are related to contract performance such as payroll taxes and insurance.
+Contract costs include all direct costs, such as material and labor, and those indirect costs incurred that are related to contract performance such as payroll taxes and insurance.
 General and administrative costs are charged to expense as incurred.
+Incentive fees, if available, are billed to the customer based on terms and conditions of the contract.
 Pending claims are recognized as an increase in contract revenue only when the collection is deemed probable and if the amount can be reasonably estimated for purposes of calculating total profit or loss on long-term contracts.
-The Company records revenue and the unbilled receivable for claims to the extent of costs incurred and to the extent management believes related collection is probable and includes no profit on claims recorded.
-During 2016, in accordance with ASC 605-35-25-30, the Company recognized claims of approximately \$12.3 million with customers.
-The Company believes collection of these claims is probable, although the recognized claims may not be recognized.
+The Company records revenue and the unbilled receivable for project claims to the extent of costs incurred and to the extent management believes related collection is probable and includes no profit on claims recorded.
+As of December 31, 2017, the Company recognized claims of approximately \$12.3 million with customers.
+The Company believes collection of these claims is probable, although the full amount of the recorded claims may not be collected.
 Changes in job performance, job conditions and estimated profitability, including those arising from final contract settlements, may result in revisions to costs and revenues and are recognized in the period in which the revisions are determined.
 Provisions for estimated losses on uncompleted contracts are made in the period in which such losses are determined, without regard to the percentage of completion.
 Revenue is recorded net of any sales taxes collected and paid on behalf of the customer, if applicable.